 ETIAS – European Travel Information and Authorisation System

-EN Funded by the EU logoThe rules for visa-free travel to most European countries will change.
+The rules for visa-free travel to most European countries will change.
 ETIAS travel authorisation is a new entry requirement for the nationals of around 60 visa-exempt countries travelling to 30 European countries.
 Similar travel authorisations for visa-exempt nationals are currently implemented by the US, Canada and Australia as well as other countries.

-The application process will be quick and easy and it will cost EUR 7.
-You can apply using the official ETIAS website or the official ETIAS mobile app.
+A new entry requirement enters into force in 2025The rules for visa-free travel to Europe will change next year.
+Starting from early 2025, travellers from over 60 countries will need to apply for an ETIAS travel authorisation.
+The application processThe application process will be quick and easy and it will cost EUR 7.
+You can apply using the official ETIAS website or the official ETIAS mobile app. |

 ETIAS travel authorisation only allows short-term stays

 Air, sea and coach carriers will be required to the check that travellers possess a valid ETIAS travel authorisation before boarding.
-That is why travellers from around 60 visa-free countries will need to apply for an ETIAS travel authorisation before they start their trip to Europe
+That is why travellers from around 60 visa-free countries will need to apply for an ETIAS travel authorisation before they start their trip to Europe.

 ETIAS is for short-term stays: it allows visa-exempt travellers to remain in the 30 European countries requiring ETIAS for up to 90 days within any 180-day period.
 It is valid for three years or until the passport used in the application expires, whichever comes first.